andersnylund/web-extension-starter/README.md

 ![Icon](./dist/icon128.png)

-A simple starter for creating web extensions for Chrome and Firefox
+A simple TypeScript React starter for creating web extensions for Chrome and Firefox

 The starter uses

+- `react` for the popup
-- `styled-components` for styling
+- `styled-components` for styling the popup
+- `web-ext` for installing and hot-reloading the installed extension
+- `webextension-polyfill-ts` to polyfill the differences of Chrome and Firefox
 - `jest` and `testing-library-react` for tests
+- `eslint` configured for TypeScript
-- `webextension-polyfill-ts` to polyfill the differences of Chrome and Firefox.
-Write once run everywhere™️
+- `webpack` to build the extension

 ## Requirements